usethesource/rascal-website/docs/LanguageReference.md

   - AmbiDexter is now a separate command-line tool which still needs integration

   - AmbiDexter is not a silver bullet.
 It has a time-limit to stop after having searcher only so much of a language.
-    After the time limit has expired, your \[SyntaxDefinition\] may still be ambiguous.
+    After the time limit has expired, your \[syntax-definition\] may still be ambiguous.

 ### Ambiguity Diagnosis